AnaisCaire/42_push_swap/README.md

 ![build index array diagram](diagrams/index_array.png)

-ok, now the largest increasing subsequence is actually pretty hard to code.
+//ok, now the largest increasing subsequence is actually pretty hard to code.

 It refers to the longest sequence of numbers that is strictly increasing. the numbers DO NOT have to be next to each other.

 Example,

 in -> 5 2 8 6 3 6 9 7, one of the LIS is -> 2 3 6 9 (length 4).

-here is a diagram to better understand:
+here is a diagram to better understand the coding part:

 ![LIS diagram](diagrams/ft_LIS_prt1.png)